garrandall/popular-music-data/tracks/it-was-chely-wright.md

 I guess we guess our way through life
 How many times do we really know for sure
 I was just hoping for the best
-Then i woke up in those loving arms of yours
+Then I woke up in those loving arms of yours
-What i felt was unmistakable
+What I felt was unmistakable
-When i fell for you
+When I fell for you
 Chorus!
 It was real, it was magic
 It was calm, it was savage
 It was cool as a breeze it was warm to the touch
 It was never enough, it was always too much
 It did all the things love does
-That's how i knew it was
+That's how I knew it was

-Who thought that i could laugh so loud
+Who thought that I could laugh so loud
 Then turn around and cry so many tears?
 I used to have so many doubts
 But one by one you made them disappear
-But what i found was unbelievable, i believe it's true
+But what I found was unbelievable, I believe it's true

 Chorus
 It was real, it was magic